panda-planner-dev/pandaPIengine/README.md

 ### Compiling pandaPIengine

 To compile pandaPIengine, you need to have gengetopt (tested with version 2.23) install.
+By default pandaPIengine is build **without** support for ILP-based heuristics, the SAT planner, and the BDD planner.
+For the latter two, you can pass the arguments `-DSAT=ON` or `-DBDD=ON` to the `cmake` call.
+For the ILP-based heuristics, you additionally need an installation of IBM CPLEX and need to specify it through `-DCPLEX_SOURCE_DIR=PATH_TO_YOUR_CPLEX`.

 To compile pandaPIengine, you need to perform the following commands:

 ```
 mkdir build